Incunable: Statistical data

 The data in this section were derived from the Incunabula Short-Title Catalogue (ISTC).

 The number of printing towns and cities stands at 282.
 These are situated in some 18 countries in terms of present-day boundaries.
-In descending order of the number of editions printed in each, these are: Italy, Germany, France, Netherlands, Switzerland, Spain, Belgium, England, Austria, the Czech Republic, Portugal, Poland, Sweden, Denmark, Turkey, Croatia, Serbia, Montenegro, and Hungary (see diagram).
+In descending order of the number of editions printed in each, these are: Italy, Germany, France, the Netherlands, Switzerland, Spain, Belgium, England, Austria, the Czech Republic, Portugal, Poland, Sweden, Denmark, Turkey, Croatia, Serbia, Montenegro, and Hungary (see diagram).

 The following table shows the 20 main 15th-century printing locations; as with all data in this section, exact figures are given, but should be treated as close estimates (the total editions recorded in ISTC at August 2016 is 30,518):